SanabuW/team_B-CA_beaches/README.md

 - Comments

 ### Key Resources
+The base app file to run the app can be found in the root directory of the repository
+- app.py

-Presentation and report files can be found in the root direcotry of the repository
+Presentation and report files can be found in the root directory as well
 - Report: Team B - BeachReport.docx
 - Presentation: Coastline CRUD.pptx

-### Directory Structure

 ### Questions